Cerberus9-dev/Raptor-OS/README.md

 ## Installation

-Download the latest ISO from https://archive.org/details/raptor-os, flash it to a USB drive using [Rufus]https://rufus.ie/en/), [Ventoy](https://www.ventoy.net), and or [Fedora Media Writer] if the others fail this is guaranteed to work (https://github.com/FedoraQt/MediaWriter)
+Download the latest ISO from https://archive.org/details/raptor-os, flash it to a USB drive using [Rufus] and it's DD Image mode, https://rufus.ie/en/), [Ventoy](https://www.ventoy.net), and or [Fedora Media Writer] if the others fail this is guaranteed to work (https://github.com/FedoraQt/MediaWriter)
 (if you use rufus, when it asks to use ISO or DD, use DD img mode and use GPT

 ## Rebasing from an existing Bazzite install